wxiaoyun/lms-frontend-deprecated/README.md

 ## Introduction

 The Library Management System is a comprehensive solution for managing a library's various operations, built with React, TypeScript, Tailwind, Redux, and Vite.js.
-It is designed to simplify the process of borrowing, returning, loaning of books, making/canceling reservations, managing books (CRUD), and handling user roles (RBAC).
+It is designed to simplify the process of borrowing, returning, loaning of books, making/canceling reservations, managing books, with RBAC.

 ### Features

+- **User Interface**: Sleek and modern UI built with Tailwind.
 - **Borrowing and Returning**: Easy process for users to borrow and return books.
 - **Loaning of Books**: Simplified loaning mechanism for authorized users.
 - **Making/Canceling Reservations**: Handle reservations for popular books.
 - **CRUD Books**: Complete control over book creation, retrieval, update, and deletion.
 - **Manage Users and Roles**: Robust User Management and Role-Based Access Control.
-- **User Interface**: Sleek and modern UI built with Tailwind.
-- **Powered by Vite.js**: Enjoy fast development with Vite.js.

 ## Getting Started